jkosik/gke-deployer/README.md

 ## Deploying applications to K8S cluster
 Applications can be deployed in multiple ways:
-- using Jumphost with preinstalled kubectl (user can install additional tools as Helm)
+- using Jumphost with preinstalled kubectl and Helm
 - using [ArgoCD](docs/argocd.md)

 ## Additional info
-#### Master-Workload architecture
+#### Production architecture
 In production, consider building Master GCP Project to create and manage Workload GCP Projects e2e.
 Normally Master GCP Project would contain SA for running Terraform provisioning of the Workload GCP Projects and resources within.
-Free Tier does not allow to use SA for creating another GCP Projects, thus we precreate Workload GCP Project and Workload SA in advance manually.**
+GCP Free Tier does not allow SA to create other GCP Projects.
+Workaround is to precreate Workload GCP Project and Workload SA in advance manually.
+ClusterAPI project could be a long-term way to go though - Management CAPI cluster in every public cloud to deploy K8S clusters there.

 #### GKE Deployment using gcloud
 Instead of Terraform you can use `gcloud` powered deployment pipeline.
 Update `other/gke-deploy-gcloud/gke.vars` and run [gke-deploy-gcloud/deployment-local.sh](other/gke-deploy-gcloud/deployment-local.sh) to build GKE from the console.
 Optionally use [GitHub Actions](other/gke-deploy-gcloud/.github/workflows/gke-deploy-gcloud.yaml).

 #### GCP side notes
-- When creating GKE, use `--region` fior HA cluster.
-Otherwise build just zonal GKE cluster instead of `--zone`).
+- `--region` creates HA cluster. `--zone` creates zonal non-HA GKE.
-- Authenticate Terraform or gcloud using `export GOOGLE_CREDENTIALS=GCP_SA.json`
+- `export GOOGLE_CREDENTIALS=GCP_SA.json` is sufficient for Terraform.
+Gcloud needs `gcloud auth activate-service-account...`

 #### Dynamic inventory
 For more complex usecases use dynamic inventory for GCP and parse output if needed: